30 Best Grocery Shopping Tips of All Time

 Though a plan is key, you also need to be flexible.
 "If you come in and you always have a set menu then you're going to be overpaying," says one grocery store owner.
 "If you are flexible you never have to pay full price for anything."
 He suggests shopping the sales and making budget-friendly swaps.

-For those who like to plan ahead, the grocery store's website often features the weekly sales circular.
-Look what's on sale and plan around that.
+For those who like to plan, the grocery store's website often features the weekly sales circular.
+Look for what's on sale and plan around that.